 a.
-Whitney Awards will be given for the following categories
+Whitney Awards will be given for the following categories:

 iii.
 Speculative Fiction

-iv.
+vi.
 General Young Adult Fiction

-v.
+vii.
 Speculative Young Adult Fiction

-vi.
+viii.
 Middle Grade Fiction

 ix.
 Best Youth Novel of the Year